Two approaches for Digital Transformation by implementing Intelligent Enterprise

 · Entrenched siloed processes that hardened over the years

 · Lack of clarity on the impact of change as the legacy systems are kept together by a group of technology experts

 · Siloed data and lack of data quality to use data as an asset

 · Lack of clarity on digital transformation objectives

 · Policy and Standards that are not caught up with the reality of the business and technology (e.g. Security, Cloud)

 · Wide variety of fast-changing technology offerings makes it hard to make the right choice

 · Inability to imagine business processes that can be transformed using the latest technologies (e.g. Usual suspects AI/ML/Cloud/IoT/APIs/BlockChain etc.)

 · Skillset (mindset) that knows only (focused on) legacy/existing technology

-Organizations should use a combination of these approaches based on their target business domain for transformation.
+Organizations should combine these approaches based on their target business domain for transformation.
 To avoid total business disruption and also to reduce the risk of transformation overload, organizations should adopt intelligent enterprises to improve their existing business processes in selected focus areas.
 They should take this opportunity to build a foundation by upskilling their workforce and learning technical capabilities.
 This will provide a solid foundation to build and deliver more transformational capabilities in the next 3 to 5 years.